 Sumenep, on the island of Madura, is one of Indonesia’s great mysteries.
 Once the crucible of the country’s modern foundations, it is now an oft-neglected regency of rural calm, vibrant culture, delicious food and deserted beaches.
 The welcome is extremely warm, too…

 1. The bull racing

-A rousing, kinetic introduction to life in Sumenep, its notorious karapan sapi bull races have their home at Stadion Giling.
+A kinetic introduction to life in Sumenep, the notorious karapan sapi bull races have their home at Stadion Giling.

 From a folkloric perspective, the event is woven intrinsically with the regency’s DNA.
 Far back in the mists of time plough teams would race across fields, which eventually mutated into today’s races.
 Theoretically, it’s a simple game: two pairs of bulls, bedecked in colourful liveries with their young ‘jockeys’ perched behind on wooden sledges, thunder down the track with all the drama of an ancient chariot battle.

-However, in practice it’s a far more sensory affair.
+However, in practice, it’s a far more sensory affair.
 Livestock is big business in Indonesia, as is the glory associated with it; as such, plenty of prestige rides on the outcomes of these races.
-Bribes and subterfuge are commonplace, as is the deployment of black magic magicians to weave their spells on opposing bovines.
+Bribes and subterfuge are commonplace, as is the deployment of black magic practitioners to weave their spells on opposing bovines.

 2. The culture

 The first thing visitors to Sumenep will notice is the disarmingly warm welcome, tinged with the merest hint of friendly incredulity.
 Tourists are a rare breed here, after all, and citizens make it their duty to welcome outsiders warmly; not for nothing is it known as the ‘Soul of Madura’.
 Selfies, handshakes and invitations to hang out are all commonplace happenings in Sumenep.